HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - Illegal Instruction Trap

 #### Notes

+The LDO instruction calculates the offset portion.
+Although the format of the instruction uses the operand encoding, the segemnt part is ignored of the operand mode is ignored, but can be specified.
+The assembler should by convention emit a seg field of zero.

 The assembler uses the LDO instruction in mode zero for a "LDI r, val" pseudo instruction to load an immediate value into a general register.